 Plainfield Retail Theft Attorneys

 Retail theft is a criminal charge that arises from allegations that an individual has taken an item from a retail establishment without properly paying for it.
 Shoplifting is the most common type of retail theft charge.
 Penalties for a conviction for retail theft vary depending on the value of the object believed to have been stolen and other aggravating factors.
-At Aldrich & Siedlarz Law, P.C., we are experienced in handling all types of retail theft charges.
+At J. Aldrich Law, P.C., we are experienced in handling all types of retail theft charges.
 We will carefully investigate the specifics of your arrest and the evidence against you to build a strong case for your defense.

 Retail Theft Laws in Illinois